TritonDataCenter/rfd/rfd/0082/README.md

 - cn-agent agent_install should refresh sysinfo for that server.
   TODO: *Is* it already refreshing sysinfo?
 Note that because we propose to deprecate `sysinfo['SDC Agents']`, we don't really need this change.
+  It is refreshing server sysinfo here: https://github.com/joyent/sdc-cn-agent/blob/master/lib/tasks/agent_install.js#L427-L437
+  And, indeed, it's not using a WF job for it.
 - sysinfo-refresh shouldn't use a WF job.
 Is there a benefit to using WF for this?
 Perhaps queueing when refreshing for every server in the DC? sysinfo-refresh's for unsetup CNs can clog up WF (at least its history of jobs), FWIW.
 Arguably this is off-topic for this RFD.
 - Does SAPI ListInstances support paging?
 It'll need to.
+  Answer: No, it does not support pagging.
+Indeed, it attempts to load every existing instance by looping on moray findObjects in batches of 1000.
 - SAPI CreateInstance, UpgradeInstance and DeleteInstance should work for agent instances.
 - Get a service for 'gz-tools' and instances, and move to using 'sdcadm up' for